Active Substance: capsaicin

 Qutenza should be applied by a doctor or by a healthcare professional under the supervision of a doctor.
 It is applied to the most painful areas of the skin.
 The painful area should be determined by a doctor and marked on the skin.
 Qutenza can only be applied to unbroken, non-irritated, dry skin.

 Patches can be cut to match the area to cover.
 No more than four patches should be used on the patient at the same time.
-Before applying Qutenza, the area must be treated with a local anaesthetic, so that it is numbed.
-This helps to reduce discomfort.
+Before applying Qutenza, the area may be treated with a local anaesthetic to numb it; this helps to reduce discomfort.
+Alternatively, medicines for pain may be taken.
 Qutenza should remain in place for 30 minutes for the feet and 60 minutes for other parts of the body.
 Once the patch is removed, the area is cleaned using the cleansing gel provided.
-It may take between one day and two weeks for Qutenza to have an effect.
+It may take up to three weeks for Qutenza to have an effect.
 The treatment may be repeated every three months depending on the patient’s symptoms.

 Qutenza can cause a burning sensation on the skin.
 Because of this, healthcare professionals should wear nitrile gloves while applying and removing the patch.

 How does Qutenza work?